 Alternatively you may redistribute the functions and subroutines of this program as an API under the terms of the LGPL.

-This program and related scripts are available as
+This program and related scripts are available from github

 The information below is available for download from arxiv.org/abs/1307.1811.

 Revision 0.9 of 11 August 2015 added support for searching cell from the Cambridge Structural Database from Cambridge Crystallographic Data Centre as a development effort in support of image identification for synchrotrons.
 That version was experimental.
 Support for specifying the sphere radius as a percentage and for specifying a limit on the number of hits are provided.

 Revision 0.8 of 24 April 2014 had revised output, following the suggestions of Graeme Winter and the good example of Nearest-Cell (Ramraj et al., 2011) in giving some of the provenance of the cell and organizing long output lists into collapsed lists of families.
 Unlike Nearest-Cell we have chosen to organize the families on the PDB HEADER field, rather than the sequence.
 For clarity, many uses of the term "algorithm" have been changed to "metric".
 The output of the nearest cell search has been changed to include the distance and to conform to the style of the style of the Sphere search output.
 The NCDist metric algorithm has been updated to the most current release. -- MA & HJB